DataCurationNetwork/data-primers/OpenRefine Primer/openrefine.md

 certain letter, numbers with a certain number of digits, or commas that follow digits and not characters.
 This is possible because regular expressions can select text patterns, rather than just text.
-OpenRefine supports regular expressions, from the Text filter or a Replace… operation (under Edit cells).[^1][^10][^11]
+OpenRefine supports regular expressions, from the "Text filter" or a "Replace…" operation (under Edit cells).[^1][^10][^11]

 #### Find Titles that Contain One or More Digits